mongodb-developer/SocialStats/README.md

 Then the results are passed back up the chain and ultimately displayed on the webpage.

-At a high level, the `index.html` file hosted on Stitch calls a series of Stitch serverless functions to store information in a database hosted on Atlas.
+At a high level, the `index.html` file hosted on Realm calls a series of Realm serverless functions to store information in a database hosted on Atlas.

 When we view the dashboard with all of the charts showing a summary of our Tweet statistics, we are accessing a MongoDB Charts dashboard.
 The dashboard pulls data from MongoDB Atlas and displays it.